pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

             self.history.append(what)

-As we have seen, we can construct an application object and call its methods.
+We can construct an application object and call its methods.

 .. code-block:: python

     application = Universe()

     world_id = application.create_world('Earth')
     application.make_it_so(world_id, 'dinosaurs')
     application.make_it_so(world_id, 'trucks')
     application.make_it_so(world_id, 'internet')

     history = application.get_history(world_id)

     assert history == ['dinosaurs', 'trucks', 'internet']

-We have seen what we can do with event-sourced applications.
 Let's explore how this works in more detail.